alirezazd-assembly/bubble-sort/README.md

 ## Performance
 The bubble sort algorithm performs poorly in real-world use and is used primarily as an educational tool.
 Bubble sort has a worst-case and average complexity of О(n2), where n is the number of items being sorted.
 Most practical sorting algorithms have substantially better worst-case or average complexity, often O(n log n) \[1].

+## Uasage
+The source code is tested with
 ## References
 [1] https://en.wikipedia.org/wiki/Bubble_sort